 Since the launch of our Tag build API, we are now able to support Phabricator first class.
 To read more on how to setup Phabricator with Circle you can read here.
 This feature request was partly driven by how popular Phabricator integration was on our Discuss forum.

 Now you have the option to select which Ubuntu image you would like to use for building your project.
-We’ve added a new section called “Build Environment” under “Project Settings”.
+We’ve added a new section called “Execution Environment” under “Project Settings”.
 There you select between Ubuntu 12.04 or Ubuntu 14.04 images.
-If you are building an OS X project, you can enable it under the “Build OS X project” section on “Build Environment” settings page.
+If you are building an OS X project, you can enable it under the “Build OS X project” section on “Execution Environment” settings page.

 You can now view per repo build status and build performance.
 Read more about it here.